futoin/specs/draft/ftn23_if_enclave_device.md

 Both ends of the communication channel should support standalone *FTN4: FutoIn Interface - Ping-Pong*.

+## 1.10.
+Extended Telemetry and Device Configuration

+While not being the fundamental part of enclave concept, the separate extension interfaces allow sending extended telemetry of the device and receiving up-to-date configuration from the Backend.

 # 2. Interface schema

 This specs defines Backend and Device base interfaces.
 Those can be used either